Tuition and Fees

 Yes, we allow students to take up to 6 credits on what we refer to as a "non-matriculated" basis.
 Some students opt to take classes on a non-matriculated basis while they are waiting for their applicant file to become complete.
 Please note that taking classes on a non-matriculated basis does not insure acceptance into our program.

-You will be assigned a faculty advisor once you matriculate and register for your first classes.
-We also have an office of Graduate Advising to assist you with your program and all certification issues.
-It is advisable to meet with an advisor every semester to ensure that you are taking the correct coursework as well as staying up-to-date with all your other requirements.
+You will meet with an advisor in the Graduate Advising Office once you matriculate and register for your first classes.
+The advisors will assist you with your program and all certification issues.
+It is mandatory to meet with an advisor every semester to ensure that you are taking the correct coursework as well as staying up-to-date with all your other requirements.

 A graduate student with a disability must identify himself/herself and present documentation to the Director of Disability Services.
 Dial 914-323-7127 to arrange appropriate accommodations.
 The office is in Founder's Hall Room G 32B.
 The fax number is 914.323.5338.